vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 ' > ../configs/default-backend-psp.yaml
 ```

-Applying it:
+When applying it:

 ```bash
 $ helm template -f ../configs/default-backend-psp.yaml .
 ```

-gives only `default` and `defaultbackend` objects as desired:
+that returns only `default` and `defaultbackend` objects as intended:

 ```yaml
 ---